 When you successfully submit a request for accommodations, you will receive an automated confirmation email.
-Typically, you will receive this e-mail one to two business days prior to your assessment.
+Typically, you will receive this e-mail one to two business days prior to your scheduled assessment date.

-If you require accommodations for an oral exam, please connect with your Accessibility Advisor directly as these types of exams are not administered through Accommodated Testing Services
+If you require accommodations for an oral exam, please connect with your Accessibility Advisor directly as these types of exams are not administered through Accommodated Testing Services.